 Conclusion

 Agentic AI holds immense potential, but its real power lies in enabling enterprises to question and redesign how work gets done.
-While it may still be early days, businesses that align their AI investments with strategic goals—and not just immediate fixes—will be best positioned to thrive in this new era of intelligent automation.
+While it may still be in its early days, businesses that align their AI investments with strategic goals—and not just immediate fixes—will be best positioned to thrive in this new era of intelligent automation.